acolima/cineflex/README.md

 # Cineflex

-A Single-Page application to buy a movie ticket.
+A Single-Page application to book a movie ticket.

 Deployment: https://cineflex1.vercel.app/